markusewalker/Misc-Bash-Scripts/system-information-v2/README.md

 ### Getting Started
 To utilize this script, please follow the below workflow:

-(1) Clone the script into your environment.\
+1. Clone the script into your environment.
-(2) Make sure the script is executable using the command `chmod +x sys-info-v2.sh`\
+2. Make sure the script is executable using the command `chmod +x sys-info-v2.sh`.
-(3) Run the script: `./sys-info-v2.sh`.
-You must be the root user or have sudo privileges to run this script!
+3. Run the script: `./sys-info-v2.sh`.

 See below an image of the script in action: